 RA 10121: Philippine Disaster Risk Reduction and Management Act and RA 9729: Climate Change Act; aimed at mitigating the impact of climate change and disasters

-RA 10028: Expanded Breastfeeding Promotion Act, called for setting up of lactation stations or breastfeeding areas in public and private offices, as well as in health and non-health establishments.
+RA 10028: Expanded Breastfeeding Promotion Act, called for the setting up of lactation stations or breastfeeding areas in public and private offices, as well as in health and non-health establishments.

 1 Philippine Commission on Women. (n.d).
 Herstory.
 Retrieved here on July 2019.

 2 Gender Focus.
 (2002).
 Manila: National Commission on the Role of Filipino Women.